GunnerLab/Stable-MCCE/wiki/docs/quick.md

 step4.py
 ```

+## Notes

-For more detailed command usages, use "-h" switch in each command above.
+* For more detailed command usages, use "-h" switch in each command above.
+* Some steps take hours to finish, so it is recommended to run at the background.
+For example ```step3.py > run.log &```